DanasPirmasis/dotfiles/README.md

-# Dotfiles repo
+# Dotfiles

+# Prerequisites

+Node.js

+External dependencies to install:

+- fd
+- ripgrep
+- luarocks

+Install these through Mason, because I've yet to setup auto-installing
+- oxlint
+- typescript-language-server
+- stylua
+- lua-language-server
+- tailwindcss-language-server

 ## TODO:

-### Hyprland

-- Add keybinds for brightness control and music control
-- Change network UI
-- Waybar battery module should change power settings
-- Add hypridle
-- Customize hyprlock
-- Customize gddm

 ### Neovim

-- Remove the on-hover property
-- Change how errors are displayed
-- Fix tab moving cursor to location where it was typed previously
-- Add default Mason installs or at least a script to install stuff like `tailwindcss-language-server` and `typescript-language-server`
+- There is an issue where <leader>cf fails to format JSX correctly, but when fortmatting on save it succeeds.